BlazingDB/blazingsql/docs/graph.rst

 Aside from the standard CacheMachine, there are two specialty types: HostCacheMachine and ConcatenatingCacheMachine.
 The HostCacheMachine is only used to place data received by other nodes and the ConcatenatingCacheMachine is used as the output of TableScans.
 The ConcatenatingCacheMachine will concatenate batches so that the resulting batch is not too small.
 This is configurable, and its done to increase performance.
 Operating on really small batches can be detrimental to performance.

-CacheMachines and CacheData are defined CacheMachine.h
+CacheMachines and CacheData are defined :blazing_repo:`CacheMachine.h</engine/src/execution_graph/logic_controllers/CacheMachine.h>`